serafinmaciej/ScalaConsultants.github.io/_posts/2014-07-21-developing-your-first-galaxy-gear-app.markdown

 layout: post
 slug: developing-your-first-galaxy-gear-app
 title: Developing your first Tizen Galaxy Gear2 App - Tips
 summary: Samsung Galaxy Gear2 smartwatches are some nice new wearables from Samsung.
-Although we already know, that Android Wear is on its way, it will take some time for it to arrive.
-Why don't you take a chance then and develop your first app for Gear2?
+Although we already know that Android Wear is on its way, it will take some time for it to arrive.
+Why not take this opportunity to develop your first app for Gear2?
 author: Adam Nadoba
 tags:
 - Galaxy Gear2